skovy/skovy.dev/content/blog/named-parameters-in-javascript/index.md

 was by passing placeholders.

-Wouldn't it be great if there was a way to both avoid opening the function definition to know the significance of a parameters value and avoid passing a bunch of `null` (or `false`, `undefined`, `{}` etc) values only to get to the n<sup>th</sup> argument?
+Wouldn't it be great if there was a way to both avoid opening the function definition to know the significance of a parameter's value and avoid passing a bunch of `null` (or `false`, `undefined`, `{}` etc) values only to get to the n<sup>th</sup> argument?

-Ruby supports what they call keyword arguments:
+Ruby supports this functionality with what they call keyword arguments:

 ```ruby
 def perform(one: nil, two: nil, skip_something: false)